 The most popular types of safe-haven asset classes are:

-- Bonds: U.S. Treasuries are often considered safe-haven asset class since it’s a very deep market that’s backed by one of the largest economies in the world.
+U.S. Treasuries Bonds are often considered a safe-haven asset class since it’s a very deep market that’s backed by one of the largest economies in the world.

-- Precious Metals: Gold, silver, palladium and other precious metals are often considered safe-haven asset classes because of their scarcity and historical value.
+Gold, silver, palladium, and other precious metals are often considered safe-haven asset classes because of their scarcity and historical value.

 Why Cryptocurrencies Make Sense

-Cryptocurrencies share many similarities with precious metals.
+Cryptocurrencies share multiple similarities with precious metals.
 For example, many of them have a finite supply that limits inflation and there’s a cost to creating new units of the currency (e.g. mining).
-Cryptocurrencies also provide pseudo-anonymity, relatively frictionless transactions and involve far less storage costs than physical gold.
+Cryptocurrencies also provide pseudo-anonymity, relatively frictionless transactions, and involve far fewer storage costs than physical gold.